sensu/sensu-docs/content/sensu-enterprise/3.3/guides/email-gsuite.md

 ## Set Up User and App Password

 The first step to using G Suite as our SMTP relay for Sensu is to set up a user and an app password.
-We generally recommend adding Sensu user to be used specifically with our deployment.
+We generally recommend adding a Sensu user to be used specifically with our deployment.
 If this isn't possible, we can use any G Suite user account.

 Once we have an account that will be used for sending email via Sensu, we'll then need to [create an app password][1].
 When we generate the password, we need to ensure that we label it with "Sensu" so that we'll know what the app password is being used for.